cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/creating-tables/columns.md

 A **cached calculated column** stores your data for fast retrieval and querying.
 Calculated columns are defaulted to cached.
 This is an actual column in your table that is based on a defined CQL formula.
 This column will recalculate when data is changed **in the same row.**&#x20;

 In the below example, the **Label** column is a calculated column that connects various name columns together.
 You can see that _"Connect your data"_ appears in each label.
 If you then wanted to change the name in row one from _"Connect your data"_ to _"Connect **all** your data"_, only that specific row would recalculate automatically to update the label.
-To update any other row (within this table or another) with a calculated column that references that data, you would need to manually make changes to each in order to prompt a recalculation.
+To update any other row (within this table or another) with a calculated column that references that data, you would need to manually make changes to each to prompt a recalculation.

 ![](<../../../.gitbook/assets/image (205).png>)